ministryofjustice/govuk-bank-holidays/README.rst

 0.8
     The library does not differ from 0.7.
-    This release is the first to use GitHub Actions to automatically publish to PYPI.
+    This release is the first to use GitHub Actions to automatically publish to PyPI.

 0.7
     Minor documentation update.